-In 1970, Yoichiro Nambu, Holger Nielsen and Leonard Susskind independently recognized that Veneziano's amplitude theory described an elastic string-like particle that could wiggle.
-By this time, string theory, then known as the "theory of hydronic structure" or "bosonic string theory," gained popularity in the physics world as people started to develop a proper mathematical formula.
-Of the many scientists working on the theory, Pierre Raymond, working independently from André Neveu and John Schwartz, all found a problem with bosonic string theory.
-If the theory was to describe nature, string theory must incorporate fermions.
+In 1970, Yoichiro Nambu, Holger Nielsen and Leonard Susskind independently recognized that Veneziano's amplitude theory described an elastic string-like object that could wiggle.
+By this time, string theory, then known as the "theory of hadronic structure" or "bosonic string theory," gained popularity in the physics world as people started to develop a proper mathematical formula.
+Of the many scientists working on the theory, Pierre Raymond, working independently from André Neveu and John Schwartz, all found a problem with bosonic String Theory.
+If the theory was to describe nature, String Theory must incorporate fermions.
 The two scientist teams came up with two separate solutions that ultimately worked together to form one new theory.
-This new theory, called the RNS model (after the founders) required ten spacial dimensions.
+This new theory, called the RNS model (after the founders) required ten spatial dimensions.

 Our universe could be stuck on one of these membranes, surrounded by other membranes all containing additional dimensions!
-In essence, our universe could co-exist among multiple, parallel universes.
+In essence, our universe could coexist among multiple, parallel universes.